Burnita Shelton Matthews: Career

 Matthews worked closely with the suffragist National Woman's Party, serving as the organization's counsel starting in 1921.
+In 1926 she wrote the essay titled, "Women have equal rights with men: a reply" published in the American Bar Journal explaining the position of her party on labor inequality and political rights related to women.
 She represented the party in its effort to prevent condemnation of its Washington headquarters by the federal government; the land was condemned in order for the United States Supreme Court Building to be constructed on the site.
 Matthews successfully obtained the largest condemnation settlement awarded by the United States Government at the time, $299,200.

 Additionally, Matthews was associate editor of the Women Lawyer's Journal from 1934 to 1935.
 She was a professor of the Washington College of Law at American University in Washington, D.C. from 1933 to 1939 and from 1942 to 1948.

 Federal judicial service

 Matthews received a recess appointment from President Harry S. Truman on October 21, 1949, to the United States District Court for the District of Columbia, to a new seat created by 63 Stat.
 493, becoming the first woman to serve on a United States District Court.
 She was nominated to the same seat by President Truman on January 5, 1950.
 She was confirmed by the United States Senate on April 4, 1950, and received her commission on April 7, 1950.
 She assumed senior status on March 1, 1968.
 Her service was terminated on April 25, 1988, due to her death in Washington, D.C.